4th May, 2021

 LITE is an acronym used to remember the key areas to assess in a manual handling assessment.
 See also, TILE.

 LOLER - Lifting Operations and Lifting Equipment Regulations

 If you own, operate or control lifting equipment, these regulations apply.
-LOLER requires that lifting equipment is suitable and regularly inspected and that lifting operations are carried out safely.
+LOLER requires that lifting equipment is suitable and regularly inspected and that lifting operations are safely planned and controlled.

 MHSWR - Management of Health and Safety at Work Regulations

-This set of regulations apply to every workplace, and every employer.
-The duties reinforce the general duties under the 1974 Act and add additional requirements.
+This set of regulations applies to every workplace and every employer.
+The regulations reinforce the general duties under the 1974 Act and add additional requirements.
 See also, HASWA.

 NEBOSH - National Examination Board in Occupational Safety and Health